 We know that here in the Portland area going green, organic and sustainable is something that is not just a trend, but a part of many of our lives.
 Having access to fresh vegetables that you know is truly organic, safe and healthy is something that many of our restaurants and residents find to be a normal part of life.
 But having the space, time and infrastructure to handle growing your own organic vegetable garden can be challenging for many.

 But recently we attended one of the many local festivals here in the Portland area and came across something that we found to be truly amazing.
-We found the coolest Portland garden that needs no soil, no land and nearly zero maintenance.
-We thought is was something our Portland readers would also think was pretty cool, so we are just going to say… You’ve got to see this!!
+We found the coolest Portland garden that needs no soil, no land, and nearly zero maintenance.
+We thought it was something our Portland readers would also think was pretty cool, so we are just going to say… You’ve got to see this!!

 We asked the owners if we could visit their home to check out their full garden here in Portland.
-Not only did they say yes, they gave us an inside look at their garden, their methods and the tips they use to make it the most amazing Portland garden you could ever want!
+Not only did they say yes, but they also gave us an inside look at their garden, their methods and the tips they use to make it the most amazing Portland garden you could ever want!
 Here’s the scoop.

 The Coolest Portland Garden You’ll Ever See

 So first of all, let’s cover what the heck this thing is.
 Apparently this vertical tower is called a “Tower Garden“.
 It is comprised of multiple plastic cylinders that stack and snap together atop a main green base that serves as the garden reservoir.
 An outer ring can be added around the main cylinders to create added support for growing vegetables and plants without soil, ensuring that get the optimum extension of growth.
 Watch this, then read on…

 *Note – the owner mentioned that they have already harvested all of the initial crop of peas and other early and faster-growing veggies from their garden.
 More peas and lettuce will continue to produce throughout the Portland growing season, while other vegetables such as the tomatoes, squash, and cucumbers will soon be putting off food as well.